w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/07-computing.md

 *Capacity-optimized strategy*

 - Allocated instances into the most available pools
-- Look at real-time capacity data, predict which are the most available
+- Look at real-time capacity data, and predict which are the most available
 - Works well for workloads such as big data and analytics
-- Works well when we have high cost of interruption
+- Works well when we have a high cost of interruption

 *Lowest-price strategy*

-- Allocates instances in pools with lowest price at time of fulfillment
+- Allocates instances in pools with the lowest price at the time of fulfillment

 # Creating the cluster